PhD studentship in Preserving Privacy in an Online World

 - A tax-free stipend of GBP £15,000 per year for 3 years.

-UK/EU applicants are eligible for this studentship.
-Exceptional OS students will also be considered.
+UK, EU and international applicants are eligible for this studentship.

-Applicants should apply via the University’s admissions portal (EUCLID) and apply for the following programme: PhD Informatics: CISA: Automated Reasoning, Agents, Data-Intensive Research, Knowledge Management - 3 Years (Full-time).
+Applicants should apply via the University’s admissions portal (EUCLID) and apply for the following programme: PhD Informatics: AIAI: Automated Reasoning, Agents, Data-Intensive Research, Knowledge Management - 3 Years (Full-time).

 Applicants should state “Preserving Privacy in an Online World” and the research supervisor (Dr Nadin Kokciyan) in their application and Research Proposal document.

-Applications should be submitted by 17 April 2020, although complete applications received by 17 April 2020 will receive full consideration; after that date, applications will be considered until the position is filled.
-The anticipated start date is flexible.
+Applications should be submitted by 31 August 2020; complete applications received by 31 August 2020 will receive full consideration; after that date, applications will be considered until the position is filled.
+The anticipated start date is January 2021.

 Applicants must submit: